emqx/emqx-operator/docs/en_US/tasks/configure-emqx-log-collection.md

 ELK is the capitalized abbreviation of the three open source frameworks of Elasticsearch, Logstash, and Kibana, and is also known as the Elastic Stack.
 [Elasticsearch](https://www.elastic.co/elasticsearch/) is a near-real-time search platform framework based on Lucene, distributed, and interactive through Restful, also referred to as: es.
 [Logstash](https://www.elastic.co/logstash/) is the central data flow engine of ELK, which is used to collect data in different formats from different targets (files/data storage/MQ), and supports after filtering Output to different destinations (file/MQ/redis/elasticsearch/kafka, etc.).
 [Kibana](https://www.elastic.co/kibana/) can display es data on a page and provide real-time analysis functions.

-### Deploy Elasticsearch On A Single Node
+### Deploy Single Node Elasticsearch

-The method of deploying Elasticsearch on a single node is relatively simple.
+The method of deploying single-node Elasticsearch is relatively simple.
 You can refer to the following YAML orchestration file to quickly deploy an Elasticsearch cluster.

 - Save the following content as a YAML file and deploy it via the `kubectl apply` command